AmmariAbdelmounaim/api-key-marketplace/README.md

-# Next.js and Supabase Starter Kit with FOB Escrow Integration
+# Next.js FOB Escrow Smart Contract Integration

 A full-stack application that combines modern web development with blockchain smart contracts.
 This starter kit uses Next.js with Supabase for authentication and backend functionality, while integrating Hardhat-based smart contracts to manage an escrow service (FOBEscrow).
 The project also includes a fully responsive UI built with Tailwind CSS and shadcn/ui components, and supports deployment on Vercel.